-In this post I thought I would share some real-life SQL Server Product Owner advice.
+In this post I thought I would share some SQL Server Product Owner advice based on actual experience.
 Because I am aware that is still fairly new for a lot of people compared to the more traditional SQL Server roles.

 In fact, I have been asked about it a lot recently whilst at conferences.
 Because people are aware I have done a SQL Server Product Owner role for a client, which I discussed previously here.